angu-software/TCR-Workflow/Worklog.md

 * [ ] Path to a config file can be specified when tcr run is executed
 * [ ] Optional config name can be passed as argument when creating a template cfg

-* [ ] TCR plays success and failure sounds (usefull when execution is based on folder changes) After tcr commands for failure/success

 * [ ] cfg Templates for TCR variants
   * [ ] TCR: (build,) test, commit, stash --> TCS
   * [ ] TCR: (build,) test, stage, revert unstaged --> TSU